 Click on Telecom Training Services to search for training about how to use telecommunication devices

-Click on National Relay Service to learn how the NRS can assist you in making phone calls
+Click on National Relay Service to learn how this facility can assist you in making phone calls

 As always all of the information provided by the Accessible Telecoms project is up-to-date, independently verified and freely available to access across a number of channels including;

 - SMS - 0458 296 602,